saikatkumardey/grind75/README.md

 **Approach**

-Anagram => Frequency of characters in both the strings should be exactly equal.
+- Anagram: Frequency of characters in both the strings should be exactly equal.

-Use a dictionary to count the frequency of characters in one string and subtract the character frequencies from the second string.
+- Use a dictionary to count the frequency of characters in one string and subtract the character frequencies from the second string.

-If you encounter any character in the second string that isn't present in the dictionary, it can't be an anagram.
+- If you encounter any character in the second string that isn't present in the dictionary, it can't be an anagram.

-Sum of frequencies in the dictionary after going through the second string should be 0 if it's an anagram.
+- Sum of frequencies in the dictionary after going through the second string should be 0 if it's an anagram.

 **Time Complexity**